- How can I satisfy the Written Work Requirement ("WWR") at HLS?

 - Can I use writing from an independent clinical or from an externship placement?

 Yes, assuming it meets the clinical writing criteria noted above and you’ve gotten the required signatures.

 - How do I get signatures for clinical writing?

 - What is the difference between getting verification for my clinical writing, and having confirmation that the writing is considered faculty supervised?

 If you want to use clinical writing for Option 2, you need verification that the writing is substantial so you need signatures as indicated above.
 As long as the writing is considered substantial, you can use it for Option 2.
 However, not all clinical writing will be considered faculty supervised.
-Clinical writing in an in-house clinic (with the exception of LSC) will be considered faculty supervised.
-Clinical writing for LSC or for an externship placement will be considered faculty supervised if the writing is supervised by an HLS faculty member or Lecturer on Law.
+Clinical writing in an in-house clinic will be considered faculty supervised.
+Clinical writing for an externship placement will be considered faculty supervised if the writing is supervised by an HLS faculty member or Lecturer on Law.

 - Can I use writing from a clinical and a paper from the course, workshop or seminar connected to the clinical as my two pieces of Option 2 writing?